harshita-jaiswal/StoreOfExperience/README.md

+# StoreOfExperience
+An application to store all your life experiences at one place.
+You can visit your life experiences at any time and re-live your memories.

-# DOGGR SETUP
+### SETUP
 (All commands are with respect to the root directory of the project)
 > Clone repository
 > Copy and configure .env file (cp backend/.env.example backend/.env)
 > Install dependencies (cd backend/ && pnpm install)